advertise

 When to Hunt Fallow Deer on Vancouver Island?

-Fallow deer hunting is allowed year-round on Vancouver Island, with no closed season or bag limits.
-This unrestricted hunting framework is designed to help control their population and mitigate ecological damage.
+Fallow deer provide year-round hunting opportunities in MUs 1-1 to 1-7, where there is no closed season and no bag limit.
+A fallow deer species licence is not required, but hunters must still comply with applicable hunting licence, access, firearm, private-land, and special-area requirements.
 The absence of seasonal restrictions makes fallow deer hunting a flexible option for hunters looking to combine conservation with recreation..
 Even better, there are no bag limits as well.

 How to Track a Fallow Deer on Vancouver Island